 When a contract is breached, the nondefaulting party can seek remedy or relief under the law.
 There are several remedies for breach of contract, including:

 - Damages.
 The payment of monetary or other types of damages is the most common remedy for a contract breach.
 These can come in the form of compensatory, punitive, nominal, or liquidated damages.

 - Specific performance.
 If damages do not fully compensate for the loss or injury that has occurred, the innocent party can request the court to award specific performance, which requires the breaching party to perform his or her contractual duties.

 - Cancellation and restitution.
 A nondefaulting party can choose to terminate the contract and file a restitution claim if he or she has given any benefit to the defaulting party.

 If you need help handling an actual breach of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.